surifirstpin/Acubi_documentation/Version.5/Reports.md

 > **Note :** To view the **Timeline Filters** in details please go to Timeline filters document.

-**4.** The report data is retrieved based on **filter** applied. all the fields selected are visible in filter expression list using which you can apply filters.
+**4.** The report data is retrieved based on **filter** applied.
+All the fields selected are visible in filter expression list using which you can apply filters.

 > **For Example :** Apply filter expression to measure field **Quantity sum is greater than or equal to 10000** in filter section and data is retrieved on based on the filters applied.